eliramy/ABAP_Sending_Email/README.md

 From SAP Netweaver 7.0 & above (Include S/4 HANA)

-1) Can attach multiples files.
+1) Can attach multiples files that can be:

-	Files can be:
 	A) binary files converted from spools.
 	B) AnyForms sapscript/smartforms/adobe converted to binary files.
 	C) Any files.

 2) Can define specific email or distrubation email also possible control the sender by SAP user name or any fictive email.